Saransh-cpp/BookRentApp-Chapter3/docs/pull_request_template.md

 <br>

 ## Screenshot
-Screenshot of the line where you found the bug
+Screenshot of the fix if required.

 <br>